Green Line (Kolkata Metro): History

 The master plan had already identified the corridor way back in 1971.
 But the success of the Delhi Metro contributed to the sanction of the East–West Metro corridor, which would connect Howrah railway station with the satellite city of Salt Lake.
 In January 2004, the Vadodara-based Pacific Consultant International Group conducted a feasibility study for the line.
 The report proposed the route and tubular structures be under the Hooghly River, a distributary of the Ganga River.

 A new organisation called the Kolkata Metro Rail Corporation Limited (KMRCL) was formed, which would be executing the operations of this line, by commencing construction in 2009.
 Of the KMRC's eight directors, four each were from the Governments of West Bengal and India.
 The cost was being shared between the state government as 30 percent, the Union Urban Development Ministry as 25 percent, and the Japan Bank for International Cooperation (JBIC) as 45 percent.
 But in 2011, after state government disinvested from the project, most of the share of this project went to Indian Railways, the owner of the Kolkata Metro, and with the JBIC.
 In 2012, the project was estimated at a cost of ₹5000 crore, while by 2019, the cost had escalated to ₹8000 crore.

 Due to major setbacks, such as land acquisition, slum relocation, and route alignment problems, the project got delayed.
 The East-West Corridor was originally slated to be operational by 2012, but was later pushed back to 2015.
 The project was implemented in four phases.
 The first phase, from Salt Lake Sector V to Salt Lake Stadium, became operational on 13 February 2020.
 The second phase, to Phoolbagan opened on 4 October 2020.
 The third phase to Sealdah became operational from 14 July 2022, and part of the final phase between Esplanade and Howrah Maidan, which includes the journey through the tubular tunnels under the Hooghly River, became operational on 6 March 2024.
 This made the line and the Kolkata Metro the first metro to run underwater in India.

 On 21 January 2025 trial runs started on the remaining gap between Esplanade and Sealdah, which was then opened on 22 August 2025.
 This connected the formerly two separate sections from Salt Lake Sector-V to Sealdah and Esplanade to Howrah Maidan together into one continuous line.
-This also completed the 16-year construction project between Salt Lake Sector-V and Howrah Maidan after many years of hardships, delays and developmental work.
+This also completed the original 16-year construction project between Salt Lake Sector-V and Howrah Maidan after many years of hardships, delays and developmental work.

 Just before the tunnel enters the underwater segment, lies a ventilation shaft on the Kolkata bank of Hooghly River, which is the deepest of its kind in India, at 44 m below ground level.